 Missouri Achieving a Better Life Experience Program

-Following the passage of Senate Bill 174 in 2015, Missouri will implement an “Achieving a Better Life Experience” Program.
-The ABLE program will allow eligible Missourians to open a tax-advantaged savings account for certain qualified disability expenses, and is administered by a board chaired by the State Treasurer.
-Implementation of the Program is currently planned for 2016.
+Following the passage of Senate Bill 174 in 2015, Missouri launched its “Achieving a Better Life Experience” Program in April of 2017.
+The ABLE program allows eligible Missourians to open a tax-advantaged savings account for certain qualified disability expenses, and is administered by a board chaired by State Treasurer Eric Schmitt.
+MO ABLE accounts can be used for expenses such as housing, transportation, education, medical care, and much more.
+Participants can save up to $100,000 without losing eligibility for federal benefits programs.
+More information can be found at www.moable.com.
 Anyone with questions about the ABLE program in Missouri should contact the State Treasurer’s Office at (573) 751-8533.

 Board of Fund Commissioners